Auwate/kafka-service/README.md

 An event-streaming platform for brokering messages between applications.
 Uses Ansible to bootstrap setup so the service can easily be deployed on any VM with open ports.

+This service uses the following ports on each machine:

+- 29092 TCP - Kafka
+- 29093 TCP - Kafka
+- 39092 TCP - Kafka
+- 39093 TCP - Kafka
+- 49092 TCP - Kafka
+- 49093 TCP - Kafka
+- 2377 TCP - Docker Swarm (Overlay Network)
+- 7946 TCP - Docker Swarm (Discovery)
+- 4789 UDP - Docker Swarm (Ingress Network)

 ## - Disclaimer

 This documentation is built for Unix operating systems.
 If you are using a Mac or Windows machine, much of the documentation may apply but dependency usage and installation may be different.

+# Setup

+Currently the setup does not use `Ansible` for automation, although this may change with future iterations.
+Thus, the following is manual setup.

+## Starting the swarm

+Firstly to get the service ready, we need to have all three VMs up and running using `Docker Swarm`.
+This is a native tool provided by Docker to distribute the load across multiple machines, providing built-in load balancing, redeployment, and networking.

+To get started, please log into the first machine and run `docker swarm init`.
+This will return to you a token to which you will use in the next step.

+## Joining swarm on other VMs

+Next, go into the other VMs and run `docker swarm join --token <ENTER_TOKEN_HERE> <IP_ADDRESS_OF_VM>:2377`.
+Please insert the token where `<ENTER_TOKEN_HERE>` is and the IP address of the current VM in `<IP_ADDRESS_OF_VM>`

+Next, go back to the machine you initialized the swarm in and run `docker node promote <HOST_NAME_OR_NODE_ID>`, where you would put the host name or the ID of the node in `<HOST_NAME_OR_NODE_ID>`.
+This will promote each node into a hybrid, which essentially takes care of both managerial and labor-based tasks.
+You can find these attributes by running `docker node ls` in the first machine.

+## Deploying the stack

+After getting the swarm up and running, please clone the repository (if you haven't already) into any of the machines and move the current working directory into the `/build` section.
+Then, run `docker stack deploy -c docker-compose.yaml kafka`.
+This will launch the stack and deploy the containers across each VM.

+# OLD DOCUMENTATION

+Below is old documentation, specifically before the usage of Docker Swarm

 # Setup